selvaklnc/wmao/src/content/posts/leads-list-manager.md

 How SendSteed Works
 -------------------

-Here's a simplified flow of how SendSteed supports your list-building and email marketing:
+Here's a simplified flow of how <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> supports your list-building and email marketing:

 ### Subscribers Opt-In